olwenza/aws-website-uptime-monitor/README.md

 AWS - Website uptime monitor

 ## Description
-Project check website health (check website every 5 minutes) sends notification upon encountering issues.
+Project check website health (check website every 5 minutes) and sends notification upon encountering issues.

 # Outline
 1. Check if website is loading
 2. Check how fast website loads
 3. Check if website is showing the right content
-4. If any of the above checks fails, send SNS notification
+4. If any of the above checks fail, send SNS notification
 5. Store all test results in DynamoDB
-6. Create S3 Dashboard showing % time up this month, Average response time & number of incidents this month
+6. Create S3 Dashboard showing time up percentage this month, Average response time & number of incidents this month

 ## Getting Started